 Are You Seeking Permanent Residency Status Through the Green Card Lottery?

 If you are seeking Permanent Residency status through the Green Card Lottery, whether you are living in the U.S. or in another country, the process can be lengthy, complex, and overwhelming.
 You have a limited timeframe in which to register for this program each year.
 At Aratta Law Firm, we offer legal counsel to assist in this matter.
-For an immigration lawyer who will work closely with you throughout the process, call us today at (818) 550-1111.
+For a skilled immigration lawyer who will work closely with you throughout the process, call us today at (818) 550-1111.

 How Does the Diversity Lottery Work?

 The Diversity Lottery allows for 50,000 immigrant visas to be issued annually, drawn from a random selection of entries submitted by people living in countries with lower rates of immigration to the U.S. Most “lottery winners” live in another country, but some are already living in the U.S. Only those people who meet the eligibility criteria can enter the Diversity Lottery.

 Are You Eligible to Enter the Diversity Lottery?

 The list of qualified countries changes every September.
 If you are a citizen of an eligible country, married to a citizen of an eligible country, or your parent lived in an eligible country when you were born, you may be qualified to enter the lottery.
 The application process requires you to submit a great deal of information.
 Any error or missing documentation will cause your application to be rejected, as such, it is crucial that the process is completed correctly.
 Let Aratta Law Firm handle your case skillfully to avoid any unnecessary delays.
 The steps of the process are as follows:

 Submit an entry.
 You have limited time in which to register for the program each year.
 An online registration is required.
 You can only apply once during registration period, or you will be disqualified.
 For the Diversity Lottery, you must register for the program by the listed due date.
 The eligibility requirements include: